dbforge/nUpdate/README.md

 PM> Install-Package nUpdate.ProvideTAP -Version 3.2
 ```

+##### Trouble installing nUpdate.ProvideTAP?

+It may be that Visual Studio shows you a warning like `The primary reference "nUpdate.ProvideTAP, Version=..., Culture=neutral, PublicKeyToken=..., processorArchitecture=MSIL" could not be resolved because it has an indirect dependency on the .NET Framework assembly "System.Runtime, Version=..., Culture=neutral, PublicKeyToken=..." which has a higher version "..." than the version "..." in the current target framework.` and won't let you compile the project.
+You can fix this by going to the NuGet Package Manager and updating the Microsoft.Bcl.\* packages to the newest version.

+#### nUpdate.WithoutTAP

-Otherwise, if you want to use the Eventbased Asynchronous Pattern only, make sure to install this package:
+Otherwise, if you want to use the Eventbased Asynchronous Pattern, make sure to install this package:

 ```
 PM> Install-Package nUpdate.WithoutTAP -Version 3.2